Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 But we can't just return all the data we have for everyone, right?.
 We're trying to be efficient and fast here.

 We need a way for our users to express their data needs.
-So what if we created a couple of small APIs that each return only a small subset of our data instead?
+So what if we created a couple of small APIs that each return only a subset of our data instead?

 Now if you've heard of REST this might sound familiar to you.
 A REST API consists of multiple endpoints.